pikacic/poetry/README.md

 There are some things we can notice here:

 * It will try to enforce [semantic versioning](<http://semver.org>) as the best practice in version naming.
-* You can specify the readme, included and excluded files: no more `MANIFEST.in`.
+* You can specify the readme, license, included and excluded files: no more `MANIFEST.in`.
 `poetry` will also use VCS ignore files (like `.gitignore`) to populate the `exclude` section.
 * Keywords (up to 5) can be specified and will act as tags on the packaging site.
 * The dependencies sections support caret, tilde, wildcard, inequality and multiple requirements.